LabStart/ICO/README.md

 Sale:
  - [LabStartCrowdsale.sol](https://github.com/LabStart/ICO/blob/master/contracts/LabStartCrowdsale.sol "LabStartCrowdsale.sol"): Implementation of the features of the Crowdsale.
 It is derived from the [OpenZeppelin](https://github.com/OpenZeppelin/zeppelin-solidity) [FinalizableCrowdsale](https://github.com/OpenZeppelin/zeppelin-solidity/blob/master/contracts/crowdsale/distribution/FinalizableCrowdsale.sol "FinalizableCrowdsale.sol") contract.
-- [LabStartPresale.sol](https://github.com/LabStart/ICO/blob/master/contracts/LabStartPresale.sol "LabStartPresale.sol"): The LabStart Presale.
-Derives from [LabStartCrowdsale.sol](https://github.com/LabStart/ICO/blob/master/contracts/LabStartCrowdsale.sol "LabStartCrowdsale.sol") and burns the remaining LAB at the end of the presale.
+- [LabStartPresale.sol](https://github.com/LabStart/ICO/blob/master/contracts/LabStartPresale.sol "LabStartPresale.sol"): The LabStart pre-sale.
+Derives from [LabStartCrowdsale.sol](https://github.com/LabStart/ICO/blob/master/contracts/LabStartCrowdsale.sol "LabStartCrowdsale.sol") and burns the remaining LAB at the end of the pre-sale.
 - [LabStartICO.sol](https://github.com/LabStart/ICO/blob/master/contracts/LabStartICO.sol "LabStartICO.sol"): The ICO.
 Derives from [LabStartCrowdsale.sol](https://github.com/LabStart/ICO/blob/master/contracts/LabStartCrowdsale.sol "LabStartCrowdsale.sol").
-At the end of the ICO, sends LAB to the team, such as the team owns 20% of the total supply of LAB when the crowdsale is over.
+At the end of the ICO, sends LAB to the team, so that the team owns 20% of the total supply of LAB when the crowdsale is over.
 Burns the remaining LAB at the end of the ICO.

 # Installation